Server installation

 Using environment variables

-All of the arguments from the command in the last section can also be defined as environment variables with the given name mapping.
+All the arguments from the command in the last section can also be defined as environment variables as described here.

 |